 A flea market is a typical Dutch thing to do, especially when it’s King’s Day.
 The IJ-Hallen is the biggest and most unique flea market in Europe.

-Patatje oorlog literally means war fries, it’s fries with peanut sauce, mayonaise and with or without raw onions.
+Patatje oorlog literally means war fries, it’s fries with peanut sauce, mayonnaise and with or without raw onions.
 You can get it at a snack bar or street vendor.
 Are you really, really, really hungry?
 Order a patatje kapsalon, which is made of fries, shoarma, cheese, lettuce and garlic sauce (it contains about 1.800 calories!).
-Patatje Kapsalon means hairdresser fries, the idea came from a hairdresser he put all his favourite ingredients together.
+Patatje Kapsalon means hairdresser fries, the idea came from a hairdresser he put all his favorite ingredients together.

 Go Dutch and hire a bike!
 Explore Amsterdam like the locals do.
 Read about the different types of cyclists in Amsterdam.

 Vondelpark and Westerpark